arve0/master/thesis_web.md

 What to communicate: experimental setup to reproduce results, description of automatic process, limitations/obstacles specific to experimental setup, brief description of software modules in use

 ## Microscope
 The images has been taken with a Leica SP8 microscope using LAS X software version 1.1.0.12420 from Leica Microsystems CMS GmbH.
 Two lasers was in use, a pulsing Coherent laser and a continious LASOS argon laser.
-Full specifications of lasers are in [table \ref{tbl:lasers}](#tbl:lasers).
+Full specifications of lasers are in [@tbl:lasers].

 +----------+--------------------+--------------------------------------------+
 | Brand    | Model              | Specifications                             |